 Brown butter is one my most favorite things...ever.
 It is such a delicious flavor, however it's not very popular among the masses.
 This makes me like it even more.
 The flavor is hard to describe, but it's somewhere in between sweet, caramel, maple and nutty.
 Brown butter is super easy to make and once you get the hang of it, I bet you'll be making it all the time.
 You can also use it in other things besides dessert, like pancakes, waffles, muffins, cinnamon rolls, scones and more.
 This Brown Butter Biscotti recipe is one of my favorites!
-And, it can be made gluten free or not gluten free, the choice is yours.
+And, this recipe has one quick adjustment to make them gluten free if you want.

 - 2 organic large eggs